harshitk075/APPLET_COMMUNICATIONS/README.md

+# APPLET_COMMUNICATIONS

-# APPLET_COMMUNICATIONS--The Problem statement is given as follows
+The Problem statement is given as follows

 In this project, you have to design two applets on the same Webpage that can communicate with each other using applet context.
 One applet will display different Shapes {Circle, Rectangle and Triangle} randomly and second applet that decide the color of the shapes.
 Here are some important steps that you have to follow:
 1. Write a class named ShapeColorApplet that extends Applet.
 Add a field called ShapeSize, and a field of type String called ShapeName.